Fast Relief For Your Neck Pain With Physical Therapy

 How will physical therapy solve my neck pain issues?

 Physical therapy is one of the best methods for treating neck pain.
-At Washington Physical Therapy and Rehabilitation, our physical therapists will conduct an initial physical evaluation to analyze the range of motion in your neck, as well as any limitations you have due to your pain.
+At Washington Physical Therapy, our physical therapists will conduct an initial physical evaluation to analyze the range of motion in your neck, as well as any limitations you have due to your pain.
 They will then create a diagnosis that will determine the make-up of your treatment plan.
 You will work together to understand the goals and expectations of each step in your individualized treatment plan, with the main focus being overcoming neck pain and recovering as quickly as possible.

 Treatments for your neck pain will most likely include manual or “hands-on” therapy, which consists of special techniques designed to reduce the stiffness of your neck and improve its range of motion.
 Our Kirkland, WA physical therapists will also provide you with targeted exercises that will strengthen, build, and improve the muscles and tissues in your neck.
 We will focus on improving your posture to aid in the recovery of your neck muscles, as well as avoiding re-injury in the future.
 Additional treatment services may include ice and heat therapy, ultrasound, or electrical stimulation, as our physical therapist deems fit.